gobj-ecosistema/timeranger/trmsg2_list/README.rst

 C Project
 =========

-Name: trmsg_list
+Name: trmsg2_list

 Description
 ===========

-List Messages (ordered by pkey: active and their instances) with TimeRanger
+Messages (ordered by pkey,pkey2: active and their instances) with TimeRanger

+Double dict of messages (message: active and instances)

 License
 -------